gschmutz/kafka-workshop/09-static-data-ingestion/README.md

 docker run -it confluentinc/cp-ksql-cli:5.0.0-beta180702222458 http://192.168.25.137:8088
 ```

-Create a KSQL table on top of `trucking_driver` topic, giving the topic a structure.
+Create a KSQL table on top of `truck_driver` topic, giving the topic a structure.

 ```
 set 'commit.interval.ms'='5000';